abs-tudelft/vhdmmio/mdbook/src/internalcontrol.md

 The following values are supported:

- - `masked` (default): Write access respects strobe bits.
+ - `masked` (default): write access respects strobe bits.
 Precludes after-bus-write.

- - `enabled`: Normal write access to register.
+ - `enabled`: normal write access to register.
 Masked bits are written 0.

 This key is optional unless required by context.
 If not specified, the default value (`masked`) is used.